xarray-contrib/minimum-dependency-versions/README.md

   ignored_violations: []
 ```

-Then add a new step to CI:
+Then add a new step to CI.

+### conda

+To analyze conda environments, simply pass the path to the environment file (`env.yaml`) to the `environments` key.

+The conda environment file _must_ specify exactly the `conda-forge` channel.

 ```yaml
 jobs: